HuzaifaAkhtar2/zentry-clone/README.md

 ## 📖 About the Project

 This is a **clone** of the homepage of **[Zentry.com](https://zentry.com/)**, created for **educational purposes only**.
 The goal of this project was to replicate the design and functionality of the original site as closely as possible, while enhancing my front-end development skills.
+You can view the site live here **[https://huzaifa-zentry-clone.vercel.app/](https://huzaifa-zentry-clone.vercel.app/)**

 ## 🚀 Features